-(ii) Emergency Preparedness Supplies

-Departments are responsible for the purchase and maintenance of worksite emergency supplies.

-All Departments are urged to purchase and store three to seven days of emergency supplies at the worksite.
+- 7) Floor Warden Vest - Campus: Departments can make advance purchase Floor Wardens vests and hardhats via Bear Buy of all worksites, which may be required to evacuate or relocate. - 8) Emergency Preparedness Supplies - Departments are responsible for the purchase and maintenance of worksite emergency supplies. - All Departments are urged to purchase and store three days of emergency supplies at the worksite.
 Refer to the UCSF Police website for emergency supply recommendations and the UCSF Discount Disaster Supply contractor.